-DJI found great success in the retail drone market with their line of Phantom quadcopters.
+The retail drone market may not be what it is today without DJI and their line of Phantom quadcopters.
 While we consider one of their latest versions, the Phantom 4 Pro, to be their best in the line by far, we think the Phantom 3 was the most important.

 Active production may be over for the DJI Phantom 3 series, but the drone is still up for sale in many places.
-Let’s explore the drone a little bit, but for those of you that just want a quick answer: If your needs are simple, the Phantom 3 is a super quadcopter to purchase.
+Let’s explore the drone a little bit, but for those of you that just want a quick answer: If your needs are simple, the Phantom 3 is a super quadcopter to purchase – when the price is right, go for it, but, when the Phantom 4 is similarly priced, go with the newer machine.

 The Phantom series is one of the most iconic designs for drones.
 Many manufacturers, whether following the idea or ahead of DJI, have utilized similar styling, and DJI has made very few changes through several iterations themselves.